thomas-yanxin/KarmaVLM/README.md

   python download.py
   ```

-You need to change the path in the `download.py` to your path, also, you need to change the path of vision tower in the config.json to your local vision tower path.
+You need to change the path in the `download.py` to your path, also, you need to change the path of the vision tower in the config.json to your local vision tower path.

   ```